Updated: Feb 20

 What is on offer?

 My webinars, which can still be accessed here, are a starting point.
 A place to put this in context and to help school librarians start their journey.
 I also offering small group training to unpack different activities that school librarians can take and use immediately.
-I am currently working with Cumbria SLS in providing these small group activities for them at the beginning of next year.
+Take a look at the group bookings to see everything I do.
+I am currently working with Cumbria SLS in providing small group activities for them at the beginning of this year.
 I also do 1-1 support guiding school librarians who want to take the next step into inquiry through FOSIL.
-Debra Perrin is one such school librarian that I am looking forward to working with next year.
+Debra Perrin is one such school librarian that I am looking forward to working with later this year.

 I also continue to offer a Free (sometimes there is the cost of a book) online CPD forum that brings school librarians and teachers together to discuss different areas of school librarianship.
-We are currently looking at the Alberta Inquiry Model and comparing it to FOSIL in my #LibraryStaffLoveLearning forum which is helping my own and others understanding and you are all welcome to join in.
+My #LibraryStaffLoveLearning forum is supporting my own and others learning and you are all welcome to join in.
 This runs monthly so keep an eye on it and if you see something that interests you please join us.

 If you are still here, thank you for getting this far!
 I would be really interested to hear whether you think a framework or the school library guidelines would help you?
 Please comment below.